Skip to content

 Methods to Reduce Rising Postage Costs

-The most effective way to reduce postage costs is using a Mailmark franking machine — savings range from 2% on standard letters to 16% on large letters (January 2026 rates).
-Businesses posting 1,000 large letters monthly save approximately £6,000 per year compared to stamps.
+The most effective way to reduce postage costs is using a Mailmark franking machine – savings range from 2% on standard letters to 13% on large letters (April 2026 rates).
+Businesses posting 1,000 first-class large letters monthly save approximately £5,280 per year compared to stamps.
 Buying stamps before price increases also helps.

 Franking Machine Solutions